Mackerel is full of omega-3 fatty acids and contains a wealth of essential vitamins and minerals.

 However, oily fish such as mackerel has been shown to help reduce triglycerides in numerous trials.

 Several of these trials specifically used a “mackerel diet” to beneficially alter the lipid profile of adult patients.
+In these trials, daily mackerel intake significantly decreased triglyceride levels in both the short and long-term (32, 33, 34).

 Nutrition Facts (per 100 grams)